Prosecutor: Norway mass killer still 'a very dangerous man'

 “In the clear view of the prosecution, Breivik’s request for parole should not be granted,” Karlsdottir said.

-Breivik professed white supremacist views and flashed Nazi salutes on the hearing’s opening day while claiming to have renounced violence.
+Breivik professed white supremacist views and flashed Nazi salutes on the hearing’s opening day, while claiming to have renounced violence.
+He repeated again Thursday, as he was given the last word, that he was refraining from violence.

+His lawyer Øystein Storrvik said in his closing arguments that Breivik should be released to prove that he is reformed and no longer a threat to society, and that is not possible to prove while he is in total isolation.

+Storrvik called it “a paradox that a person is treated so badly in prison that he never gets better.
+He never gets out.”

 A psychiatrist who has observed him since 2012 testified Wednesday that Breivik can’t be trusted.
 A prison official told the judges hearing the parole request “there is an imminent danger” that, if released, Breivik would again commit serious crimes.